NexPlayer/Unity-SDK/advanced/multiview.md

 There are lots of functions for events you can override to do the custom actions you desire whenever one stream trigguers an event.
 You don't need to call the base."overridenEvent" for this functions.
 Keep in mind there are 2 kinds of functions for events, the ones with a parameter wich indicates the player instance that triggered the event and another one for only 1 stream (without playerInstance parameter).

-Here are a couple of examples of multiview event functions:
+Here are a couple of examples of Multiview event functions:

 ```csharp
 protected override void EventStopped(int playerInstance) {